meltano/meltano/docs/src/docs/contributing.md

 8. Assuming there are no conflicts on the port, you can now open your Meltano instance at http://localhost:5000.

-9. Run through [Getting Started Guide](/docs/getting-started.html) as quickly as possible with some narration, but don't pause mid-action to explain something.
+9. Run through `tap-gitlab` + `tap-postgres` workflow as quickly as possible with some narration, but don't pause mid-action to explain something.

 ## Taps & Targets Workflow